hibnermm/portfolio/readme.md

 2. Copy repository url
 3. Git clone repository url

-There are no known bugs.
-It is licensed under the terms indicated in MIT.
+_The contact page does not work and is being revised._ It is licensed under the terms indicated in MIT, copyright 2023.